avo-hq/docs.avohq.io/docs/2.0/resources.md

 ## Show buttons on form footers

 If you have a lot of fields on a resource, that form might get pretty tall.
-It would be useful to have the `Save` button in the footer of that form.
+So it would be useful to have the `Save` button in the footer of that form.

 You can do that by setting the `buttons_on_form_footers` option to `true` in your initializer.
 That will add the `Back` and `Save` buttons on the footer of that form for the `New` and `Edit` screens.